 Can I foster a child if I smoke?

 We do accept foster parents that smoke.
-However, at Channels & Choices we would not approve for you to foster any children under the age of 5 if you or your partner are smokers.
+However we would not approve for you to foster any children under the age of 5 if you or your partner are smokers.
 The health of the children in your care will always be our priority and if you do smoke it will be a requirement that you do not smoke in your home or in your car.

 Do I need qualifications to Foster?